When our kids act up, most of us get annoyed. And when they really act out, most of us get angry.

 3. Take Five.

-Don't try to address the issue with your child while you're angry.
+Yes, your child is acting badly.
+Understood.
+But don't try to address the issue with your child while you're angry.
 Calm down and get re-centered so you can actually hear the message behind your anger.
-Are you frightened about your child's behavior?
-Resentful toward your partner?
+Are you worried that your child's behavior could be a sign that something is wrong?
 Exhausted and stressed out so you're over-reacting to your child's normal age appropriate behavior?
+Scared that this means you're not a good enough parent?

 4. Feel the emotions in your body.

 I'm not suggesting that you swallow your anger, just that you resist acting on it.
 Instead, notice the anger in your body.
 Really feel that tightness in your belly, that suffocating feeling in your throat.
 Breathe into those tense places.
 As you simply open to the feelings in your body, you'll feel them beginning to shift and melt.
-That's the secret of mindfulness -- once we sit with those emotions, just accepting them with compassion, they melt away.
+That's the secret of mindfulness -- once we sit with those emotions, just accepting them with compassion -- but resisting the urge to act on them -- they melt away.

 5. Shift your state.

-Now, reframe your thoughts about the situation to create different feelings.
-If you're thinking that your child needs to be taught a big lesson right now, you'll be angry.
+Now, reframe your thoughts about the situation.
+Since our thoughts create our feelings, your new thoughts can create different feelings.
+If you're thinking that your child needs to be taught a big lesson right now, you'll stay angry.
 If you remind yourself that she's acting like a child because she IS a child, and that she needs your love most when she seems to deserve it least, you'll be willing to shift out of anger.

 6. Try a Do-Over.

 Tell your child that you're sorry you got so upset, and the two of you are going to try a Do-over.
 This time, stay calm.
 Empathize.
-Listen to your child's feelings and try to see things from her perspective.
+Listen to your child's feelings and try to see things from his perspective.
 Resist the urge to blame, and instead look for solutions that work for both of you.
-If your child has damaged something -- including a relationship -- ask her what she might do to repair it.
-But always start by listening to her upset and empathizing.
+If your child has damaged something -- including a relationship -- ask him what he might do to repair it.
+But always start by listening to his upset and empathizing.

 7. Practice, Practice, Practice.